Wire transfer: Security

 With bank-to-bank wire transfer, each account holder must have a proven identity.
 Unlike credit card payments, wire transfers can generally not be recalled (though recalls are possible in some cases and jurisdictions).
 Information contained in wires is transmitted securely through encrypted communications methods.
-The price of bank wire transfers varies greatly, depending on the bank and its location; in some countries, the fee associated with the service can be costly, while in others transfers may be cheap or free.

 Wire transfers done through cash offices are essentially anonymous and are designed for transfer between persons who trust each other.
 It is unsafe to send money by wire to an unknown person to collect at a cash office; the receiver of the money may, after collecting it, not provide whatever goods or services they promised in return for the payment, but instead simply disappear.
 This scam has been used often, especially in the so-called 419 scams which often nominate Western Union for collection.

 International transfers involving the United States are subject to monitoring by the Office of Foreign Assets Control (OFAC), which monitors information provided in the text of the wire and then decides whether, according to the US Government's federal regulations and political positions, money is being transferred to terrorist groups, or countries or entities under sanction by the United States government.
 If a financial institution suspects that funds are being sent from or to one of these entities, it must block the transfer and freeze the funds.

 SWIFT wire transfers are not completely free of vulnerabilities.
 Every intermediary bank that handles a wire transaction can take a fee directly out of the wire payload (the assets being transferred) without the account holder's knowledge or consent.
 In many places, there is no legislation or technical means to protect customers from this practice.
 If bank S is the sending bank (or brokerage), and bank R is the receiving bank (or brokerage), and banks I1, I2 and I3 are intermediary banks, the client may have a contract only with bank S and/or R, but banks I1, I2 and I3 can (and often do) take money from the wire without any direct arrangement with the client.
 Clients are sometimes taken by surprise when less money arrives at bank R. Contrast this with cheques, where the amount transferred is guaranteed in full, and fees (if there are any) can be charged only at endpoint banks.

 The European Union offers some partial protection from this practice by prohibiting European intermediary banks from taking a fee out of the amount being transferred, even for transatlantic transfers.
 However, it is still common practice for a European brokerage firm to state that they charge no transfer fee, and then contact their bank to take an unpublished fee from the amount transferred as a means to compensate their bank with their clients' assets.